Travels Through France and Italy

-Travels Through France and Italy is travel literature by Tobias Smollett published in 1766.
+Travels Through France and Italy is a work of travel literature by Tobias Smollett, published in 1766.
+Smollett used the opportunity to deride the social norms of the Kingdom of France and the Italian states, and to voice his Anti-Catholicism.
+The book inspired a reply in the novel A Sentimental Journey Through France and Italy (1768) by Laurence Sterne, which contained a satirical depiction of Smollett as Smelfungus.

+Composition history

-After suffering the loss of his only child, 15-year-old Elizabeth, in April 1763, Smollett left England in June of that year.
-Together with his wife, he travelled across France to Nice.
-In the autumn of the next year, he visited Genoa, Rome, Florence and other towns of Italy.
-After staying in Nice for the winter he returned to London by June 1765.
+In April 1763, the 15-year-old Elizabeth Smollett died.
+She was the only known child of Tobias Smollett.
+In June 1763, Tobias left England with his wife.
+The couple travelled across the Kingdom of France to Nice.
+In the autumn of 1764, Smollett visited Genoa, Rome, Florence and other towns of the Italian Peninsula.
+After staying in Nice for the winter, Smollett returned to London by June 1765.
 Travels Through France and Italy is his account of this journey.

+Contents

 Smollett describes in great detail the natural phenomena, history, social life, economics, diet and morals of the places he visited.
 Smollett had a lively and pertinacious curiosity, and, as his novels prove, a very quick eye.
-He foresaw the merits of Cannes, then a small village, as a health-resort, and the possibilities of the Corniche road.
+He foresaw the merits of Cannes, then a small village, as a health resort, and the possibilities of the Corniche road.

 The writing is often characterized by spleen, acerbity and quarrelsomeness.
-Smollett quarrels with innkeepers, postilions and fellow travellers, and holds many (though by no means all) foreigners he meets in contempt.
-He derides the Roman Catholic faith, duelling, petty and proud nobility, such domestic arrangements as the cicisbeo (an 'approved' lover of a married woman), and many other French and Italian customs.
+Smollett quarrels with innkeepers, postilions and fellow travellers, and holds many (though by no means all) foreigners who he meets in contempt.
+He voices his own Anti-Catholicism, and derides duelling, petty and proud nobility, such domestic arrangements as the cicisbeo (an 'approved' lover of a married woman), and many other French and Italian customs.

+Responses to the book and Smollett's attitude

 Laurence Sterne, who met Smollett in Italy, satirized Smollett's jaundiced attitude in the character of Smelfungus in A Sentimental Journey Through France and Italy, which was written in part as an answer to Smollett's book.